-The Department of Student Life releases a weekly student newsletter with up to date information about student opportunities on and off campus.
-This publication is sent weekly via student email during the fall and spring semesters and monthly in the summer.
-This bulletin is overseen by the SGA Public Information Officer and the Director of Student Life, with content by members of the SGA and the student body.
+This bulletin, published weekly, and sent via SCC student email accounts, is overseen by the SGA Public Information Officer and the Director of Student Life, with content by members of the SGA, the student body and SCC Faculty/Staff.
 While it is an informal publication, this bulletin, like all student publications, is expected to observe the guidelines for student publications.